This article was written by Jiu-Jitsu practitioner and enthusiast Stuart Langley

 No, we are not talking about what Putin has on Trump, that’s for a completely different article.
 What we are talking about here is the next base principal that goes to the very essence of jiu jitsu.
 ‘Give me a place to stand and with a lever I will move the earth’ Greek mathematician Archimedes of Syracuse was quoted as saying.
 A lever in combination with a fulcrum is quite literally a force multiplier.

 A lever in its simplest form is just a simple beam or bar placed on a pivot point (known as a Fulcrum).
 There are actually 3 types of lever, and in a later article we will get into the differences between them and how that applies to our jiu jitsu but for now, what I want you to focus on is the basic rules of mechanical advantage.
 Where this magic happens is in the length from the fulcrum to the ends of the lever.

-These are just two examples but the concept of leverage applies to pretty much every jiu jitsu technique.
+These are just two examples but the concept of leverage applies to pretty much every jiu-jitsu technique.
 A basic rule of thumb that I have heard repeated by many experienced instructors is that if it feels like I am having to apply a lot of force, I am probably doing the technique wrong.
-One of the first things that I do in this situation is try to think through what parts of my and my opponent’s body are acting as levers, and focus on lengthening the levers that are working in my favor, and shortening the levers that are working against me.
+One of the first things that I do in this situation is try to think through what parts of me and my opponent’s body are acting as levers and focus on lengthening the levers that are working in my favor and shortening the levers that are working against me.

-In today’s article we have introduced some basic principals (mass, velocity, acceleration, force and leverage) and looked at how the concept of leverage can help us get a physical advantage over a stronger opponent.
-In the coming months I plan to delve deeper into the science of jiu jitsu to help you in your training.
+In this article, we have introduced some basic principals (mass, velocity, acceleration, force and leverage) and looked at how the concept of leverage can help us get a physical advantage over a stronger opponent.
+In the coming months, I plan to delve deeper into the science of jiu-jitsu to help you in your training.
 I’d love to hear your thoughts and questions in the comments section below.
-Jiu jitsu truly is the martial art of the warrior nerd!
+Jiu-jitsu truly is the martial art of the warrior nerd!